MorrellLAB/Applied-Bioinformatics-Discussion/README.md

 This discussion is mainly focusing on reading the book "[Bioinformatics Data Skills](http://www.amazon.com/Bioinformatics-Data-Skills-Reproducible-Research/dp/1449367372)" by Vince Buffalo, but could also integrate discussing some useful tools, like GATK, samtools, Picard, etc. If you are interested in improving your applied bioinformatics skills, please join in us!

 ### Meeting Schedule

 **Coming event:**

-Chapter 3: June 10, 2016
+Chapter 4: June 17, 2016

-Discussion leader: Adam Herman
+Discussion leader: Shanw Goggins and Adam Herman

 ===